 Maybe you’re new to homeschooling, or simply new to the idea of homeschooling classically.
-Have no fear!
 This book list will give you just what you need both to start learning about classical homeschooling and to go deeper when you’re ready.
-These are books for you, the homeschooling parent.
-Stay tuned for more book lists for your kids.

 The Well-Trained Mind: Guide to Classical Education at Home by Susan Wise Bauer and Jessie Wise: